mergeandvary/mergeandvary.github.io/_posts/2016-04-07-Jekyll-on-NeCTAR.markdown

 Seeing as I've got an X over SSH session running, I'm just going to use gedit as my text editor: sudo dnf install gedit

+Though really I think I prefer nano in the terminal as it is a little quicker.

 Now I make my post:
 gedit 2016-04-07-Jekyll-on-NeCTAR.markdown